timofurrer/.vim/README.md

 :BundleInstall
 ```

 ... to install the plugins in your vimrc.
-The plugins will be loaded automatically in each startup.
+The plugins will be loaded automatically during each startup.
-You are be able to update the all the plugins as well with the following command:
+You are be able to update all the plugins as well with the following command:

 ```VimL
 :BundleInstall!